Cognitive dissonance: Induced compliance

 In the Cognitive Consequences of Forced Compliance (1959), the investigators Leon Festinger and Merrill Carlsmith asked students to spend an hour doing tedious tasks; e.g. turning pegs a quarter-turn, at fixed intervals.
-The tasks were designed to induce a strong, negative, mental attitude in the subjects.
+This procedure included seventy-one male students attending Stanford University.
+Students were asked to complete a series of repetitive, mundane tasks, then asked to convince a separate group of participants that the task was fun and exciting.
 Once the subjects had done the tasks, the experimenters asked one group of subjects to speak with another subject (an actor) and persuade that impostor-subject that the tedious tasks were interesting and engaging.
 Subjects of one group were paid twenty dollars ($20); those in a second group were paid one dollar ($1) and those in the control group were not asked to speak with the imposter-subject.

 At the conclusion of the study, when asked to rate the tedious tasks, the subjects of the second group (paid $1) rated the tasks more positively than did the subjects in the first group (paid $20), and the first group (paid $20) rated the tasks just slightly more positively than did the subjects of the control group; the responses of the paid subjects were evidence of cognitive dissonance.
 The researchers, Festinger and Carlsmith, proposed that the subjects experienced dissonance between the conflicting cognitions.
 "I told someone that the task was interesting" and "I actually found it boring."
 The subjects paid one dollar were induced to comply, compelled to internalize the "interesting task" mental attitude because they had no other justification.
 The subjects paid twenty dollars were induced to comply by way of an obvious, external justification for internalizing the "interesting task" mental attitude and experienced a lower degree of cognitive dissonance than did those only paid one dollar.
+They did not receive sufficient compensation for the lie they were asked to tell.
+Because of this insufficiency, the participants convinced themselves to believe that what they were doing was exciting.
+This way, they felt better about telling the next group of participants that it was exciting because, technically, they weren't lying.